-with significant differences by gender; ° with significant differences by age.
+\ With significant differences by gender; ° with significant differences by age.

 The children's choices as regards identification of desire are almost equally divided between themselves (25.7%), the maternal figure (24.8%) and the paternal figure (23.8%).
-It should be noted that the child's response to the interview question "Who would you like to be?" refers to a desire or tendency at the conscious level: the child chooses the person who best expresses his "confessable" aspirations.
-In this case, then, the question is not so much one of accepting one's gender, age or role in the family as of identifying with the figures who represent the power, value and models that the child would like to make his own (Abraham, 1976).
-Conforming this, it is chiefly the younger children who identify with the maternal figure (x^2 =6.977; df=1; p<0.01), and who also see the mother as the most important person (x^2 =6.672; df=1; p<0.05), underscoring her role as the primary relational partner.
+It should be noted that the child's response to the interview question: "Who would you like to be?" refers to a desire or tendency at the conscious level: children choose the person who best expresses their "confessable" aspirations.
+In this case, then, the question is not so much one of accepting one's gender, age or role in the family as of identifying with the figures who represent the power, value and models that children would like to make their own (Abraham, 1976).
+Conforming this, it is chiefly the younger children who identify with the maternal figure ( $x^2$ =6.977; df=1; p<0.01), and who also see the mother as the most important person ( $x^2$ =6.672; df=1; p<0.05), underscoring her role as the primary relational partner.

-In the responses, there are also important differences associated with gender identity: girls prefer to identify with the mother ($x^2=22.684$; df=1; p<0.001), and boys with the father ($x^2=14.717$; df=1; p<0.001).
+In the responses, there are also important differences associated with gender identity: girls prefer to identify with the mother ( $x^2=22.684$ ; df=1; p<0.001), and boys with the father ( $x^2=14.717$ ; df=1; p<0.001).
 This highlights the sense of sexual belonging and the function it assumes in the organization of the Self.

-Considering depicted closeness as an indicator of the dynamics of the affections, "where" the child draws himself with respect to the other family members was evaluated.
-The majority of the subjects (78.7%) placed themselves near at least one parent (Table 1, Closeness), emphasizing the bond of mutual understanding and liking that joins the child to the parental figures.
-In addition, parents and child are usually depicted as belonging to a single graphic grouping.
-The other figures - siblings, added persons and other cohabitants in particular - occupy a common, shared space to a gradually decreasing extent (Table 1, Together).
+Considering depicted closeness as an indicator of the dynamics of the affections, we evaluated "where" children draw themselves with respect to the other family members.
+The majority of the subjects (78.7%) placed themselves near at least one parent (see Table 1, Closeness), emphasizing the bond of mutual understanding and liking that connects children with their parental figures.
+In addition, parents and children are usually depicted as belonging to a single graphic grouping.
+The other figures - siblings, added persons and other cohabitants in particular- occupy a common, shared space to a gradually decreasing extent (see table 1, Together).